APP_06 — Aspect Identification Log¶

 |---|---|

-| Directors | Approve register and allocate resources for controls |
+| Directors (Aaron Mason, Leanne Mason) | Approve register and allocate resources for controls. |

-| HSQE Consultant | Maintain register, conduct assessments, report performance |
+| HSQE Consultant (Sean Ashton) | Maintain register, implement controls, monitor compliance, report performance. |

-| Site Supervisors | Ensure site-specific controls are implemented |
+| Site Supervisors (Jason May) | Ensure site-specific controls are implemented. |

-| All Employees | Report environmental concerns, follow control measures |
+| All Employees | Report environmental concerns; follow control measures. |

 Related Documents¶